 3 – Shake for SHADES System

-Some hospitals have adopted the shake for SHADES system which stands for Spectacles, Hearing Aids and DEntures.
+Some hospitals have adopted the shake for SHADES system which stands for Spectacles, Hearing Aids and Dentures.
 This is a process for HCA’s to follow when stripping beds.
-This reminds them to shake any bedding before it is sent to laundry in case any of the patients items have been left within it.
-Patients can often wrap dentures up in tissue which can go unnoticed, by implementing this process this should no longer happen.
+This reminds them to shake any bedding before sending to laundry.
+This is done in case any of the patients items have been left within it.
+Patients can often wrap dentures up in tissue which can go unnoticed, by implementing this process this shouldn’t happen.

 By following these three stages a tight system is created and any missing items should be noticed almost immediately.